powerhousepro69/videoinfox/readme.md

   - Play a local file by entering the line number.
 Play single video or autoplay the entire list.
   - Default Directories to Playlist: Add recursive listings from Default Dirs 1-4 to a new Playlist.
   - Playlist Find to search all playlists.
 Find videos without needing to know the files location.
-  - Mpv saves play postion on quit.
+  - Mpv saves play postion on quit of every video played.
 Ffplay does not save play position on quit.
   - File types searched for: &nbsp; .webm &nbsp; .mp4 &nbsp; .mkv &nbsp; .avi &nbsp; .divx
   - Create unlimited Playlists from: &nbsp; Recusive search results, Recursive directory listings and the Played List
   - Make Playlist on the Home Screen to save all search results as a playlist.